richelbilderbeek/dlip/report/README.md

  * Supervised

 Supervised learning is the machine learning task of inferring a function from labeled training data.
-This means the supervisor has to tell the neural netowrk if it's outcome is right or not.
+The program just generates the output and says if this is right or not.
+After this it changes the values

 ### What is a deep neural network?